revotesha/german-to-english-transformer/README.md

 # German-to-English Transformer Model with PyTorch

 This project trains a transformer-based German-to-English translation model using PyTorch primitives.
-The code resides in the `scripts/modeling` folder, where `model.py` defines the model class, `train.py` handles training, and `evaluate.py` evaluates the model on a validation set.
+The code resides in the `scripts/modeling` folder, where `model.py` defines the model classes, `train.py` handles training, and `evaluate.py` evaluates the model on a validation set.
 The current evaluation metric used is the ROUGE score.

 ## Running the Code
 To experiment with the code, install the required dependencies first.
 Navigate to the project directory and install dependencies by running: